 - Make 3 layers (cutting or tearing tortillas to fit) in this order: 3 tortillas + meat + drained beans + bean liquid + cheese.

-- Cover tightly with foil and bake for 20 minutes.
+- Cover with foil, pressing the foil onto the top, and bake for 20-25 minutes until heated through.

-- Top with lots of shredded lettuce and tomato, or serve them on the side.
+- To serve, top with lots of shredded lettuce and tomato, or serve them on the side.

 Note: There's lots more on this recipe in my blog, Click here.

 I found a simpler way to make this casserole.
 Instead of draining the beans into a cup and adding liquid, I just used the undrained beans with the liquid in the can and there is plenty of moisture in this dish.
 So step 5 would be: